Sherlock Gnomes: Release

 Sherlock Gnomes was initially scheduled for release in the United States on January 12, 2018, but in May 2017, it was delayed to March 23, 2018.
 In the United Kingdom, the film was released on May 11, 2018.

 Marketing

-On November 3, 2017, seven teaser posters were unveiled, coinciding with the official shortening of the film's title from Gnomeo & Juliet 2: Sherlock Gnomes to Sherlock Gnomes.
+On November 3, 2017, seven teaser posters were released, coinciding with the official shortening of the film's title from Gnomeo & Juliet 2: Sherlock Gnomes to Sherlock Gnomes.
 The first trailer was released on November 7, 2017.
 To promote the film, several parody posters were also released spoofing notable 2017 films such as Darkest Hour, The Disaster Artist, The Greatest Showman, The Post, I, Tonya, Guardians of the Galaxy Vol. 2, All the Money in the World, Wonder Woman, and The Shape of Water, each reimagined with gnome-themed titles and characters.

 Home media

 Sherlock Gnomes was released on Digital HD on June 5, 2018, followed by Blu-ray and DVD on June 12, 2018.